AakashSunil/The-Gourmet-Tavern/README.md

         6. React-Router Navigation - Page Navigation

 # Sample Products JSON.
-There is a sample Products JSON file hat can be added to the MongoDB setup.
+There is a sample Products JSON file that can be added to the MongoDB setup.

 If creating before running the code then,
     1. The Database name has to be "The-Gourmet-Tavern".
-    2. The collection has to be products.
+    2. The collection has to be "products".

 If inserting the documents after running the code -
     Insert the documents, after running the npm start / npm run build and before navigating through the site, to the products collection created in the database.